DnnFable/Dnn.Fable.Connector/README.md

 Usually DNN Web Services inherit from `DotNetNuke.Web.Api.DnnApiController`, which is again based on Web Api.
 It is a perfect match, it is only that it uses `Newtonsoft.Json` for encoding and decoding data for requests and responses.

 This is fine for C# structs and classes, but just ugly and error prone for F# data structures like discriminated unions or option types.
+The fable project Thoth.Json(.Net) offers several packages which simplifies and prettifies encoding and decoding.
+This project is a wrapper of these packages and targets DNN.

-The good news is that it is possible to share code between service and client.
+It is now possible (nbut not nescessary) to share code between service and client.

 _shared.fs:_
 ```fsharp